SSWConsulting/SSW.Rules.Content/rules/review-automated-tests/rule.md

 > Suppose you and your team have a suite of 100,000 automated checks that you proudly run on every build.
 Suppose that, of these, 100 run red.
 So you troubleshoot.
 It turns out that your product has problems indicated by 90 of the checks, but ten of the red results represent errors in the check code.
 No problem.
 You can fix those, now that you’re aware of the problems in them.

->Thanks to the scrutiny that red checks receive, you have become aware that 10% of the outcomes you’re examining are falsely signalling failure when they are in reality successes.
-That’s only 10 “flaky” checks out of 100,000.
+>Thanks to the scrutiny that red checks receive, you have become aware that 10% of the outcomes you're examining are falsely signalling failure when they are in reality successes.
+That’s only 10 "flaky" checks out of 100,000.
 Hurrah!
-But remember: there are 99,900 checks that you haven’t scrutinized.
-And you probably haven’t looked at them for a while.
+But remember: there are 99,900 checks that you haven't scrutinized.
+And you probably haven't looked at them for a while.

->Suppose you’re on a team of 10 people, responsible for 100,000 checks.
+>Suppose you're on a team of 10 people, responsible for 100,000 checks.
 To review those annually requires each person working solo to review 10,000 checks a year.
-That’s 50 per person (or 100 per pair) every working day of the year.
+That's 50 per person (or 100 per pair) every working day of the year.
 Does your working day include that?

 >Here’s a question worth asking, then: if 10% of 100 red checks are misleadingly signalling a problem, what percentage of 99,900 green checks are misleadingly signalling “no problem”?
-They’re running green, so no one looks at them.
+They're running green, so no one looks at them.
 They’re probably okay.
-But even if your unreviewed green checks are ten times more reliable than the red checks that got your attention (because they’re red), that’s 1%.
+But even if your unreviewed green checks are ten times more reliable than the red checks that got your attention (because they’re red), that's 1%.
 That’s 999 misleadingly green checks.

 This is where regular review can help us, as Michael notes in his blog post, [On green](https://developsense.com/blog/2015/07/on-green):

-> When the check runs green, it’s easy to remain relaxed.
-The alarm doesn’t sound; the emergency lighting doesn’t come on; the dog doesn’t bark.
-If we’re insufficiently attentive and skeptical, every green check helps to confirm that everything is okay.
+> When the check runs green, it's easy to remain relaxed.
+The alarm doesn’t sound; the emergency lighting doesn't come on; the dog doesn't bark.
+If we're insufficiently attentive and skeptical, every green check helps to confirm that everything is okay.
-When we have unjustified trust in our checks, we have the opposite problem that we have with the smoke detector: we’re unlikely to notice that the alarm doesn’t go off when it should.
+When we have unjustified trust in our checks, we have the opposite problem that we have with the smoke detector: we're unlikely to notice that the alarm doesn’t go off when it should.

->We can choose to hold on to the possibility that something might be wrong with our checks, and to identify the absence of red checks as meta-information; a suspicious silence, instead of a comforting one.
+> We can choose to hold on to the possibility that something might be wrong with our checks, and to identify the absence of red checks as meta-information; a suspicious silence, instead of a comforting one.
 The responsible homeowner checks the batteries on the smoke alarm."